ff6347/block-facebook/README.md

 ## Todos

-See [the issues](https://github.com/fabianmoronzirfas/block-facebook/issues) and add no ones.
+See these [issues](https://github.com/fabianmoronzirfas/block-facebook/issues) and add new ones.